Lab Members

 Benedict Tan (PhD)

 Ben carried out his PhD work in the ALab.
 He established workflows for quantitative proximity proteomics in MDCK cells and used this approach to resolve the spatial and molecular organisation of the epithelial apical-lateral border (Tan et al., 2020).
-This project was a close collaboration between the ALab and the lab of his PhD supervisor Walter Hunziker at IMCB, A*STAR.
-He graduated in April 2020 and, to our great sadness, left us to start his postdoctoral work at the Integrative Biology for Theranostics group at IMCB, A*STAR.
-We miss him dearly and wish him all the best!
+This project was a close collaboration between the ALab and the lab of Walter Hunziker at IMCB, A*STAR.
+Ben graduated in April 2020 and has since pursued a career outside academia.
+We miss him dearly and are very happy for him!